Docket #: S13-410

 Solution-state assembly of intrinsic broadband white-light emitters

-Stanford researchers have disclosed a new family of white light emitting perovskites with photoluminescence quantum efficiencies (PLQEs) of up to 9%, which show stable emission over at least three months of continuous irradiation.
+Stanford researchers have patented a family of white light emitting perovskites with photoluminescence quantum efficiencies (PLQEs) of up to 9%, which show stable emission over at least three months of continuous irradiation.
 Upon near-ultraviolet excitation, two new Pb–Cl and Pb–Br perovskites emit broadband 'cold' and 'warm' white light, respectively, with high color rendition.
 Emission from large, single crystals indicates an origin from the bulk material and not surface defect sites.
-This work builds upon earlier research describing white-light emitting layered hybrid perovskites.
-Broadband emission from these materials displayed high color rendition, tunable chromaticity coordinates, and undiminished activity under continuous irradiation for a week.
-These materials have many promising attributes as phosphors including room-temperature synthesis, solution-state film deposition methods that do not require binding agents, high color rendition, tunable chromaticity, and sustained long-term performance.
+Advancing hybrid perovskite technology these white-light emitting phosphors demonstrate high color rendition, tunable chromaticity, and sustained emission stability over one week of continuous irradiation.
+Overcoming critical solid-state lighting (SSL) limitations, these materials offer room-temperature synthesis, binder-free solution-state film deposition, high color rendition, tunable chromaticity, and sustained long-term performance.

-Figure description - Broadband white-light photoluminescence (PL) from a single crystal of (EDBE)[PbBr4] under near-UV irradiation.
+Figure 1 - Broadband white-light photoluminescence (PL) from a single crystal of (EDBE)[PbBr4] under near-UV irradiation.

 Applications